-Environmental Component Indicators Targets Biodiversity, Flora and Fauna Condition of European sites Require all local level land use plans to include ecosystem services and green/blue infrastructure provisions in their land use plans and as a minimum, to have regard to the required targets in relation to the conservation of European sites, other nature conservation sites, ecological networks, and protected species Implement and review, as relevant, County Cavan Local Biodiversity Action Plan Number of spatial plans that have included ecosystem services content, mapping and policy to protect ecosystem services when their relevant plans are either revised or drafted Require all local level land use plans to include ecosystem services and green/blue infrastructure provisions in their land use plans and as a minimum, to have regard to the required targets in relation to the conservation of European sites, other nature conservation sites, ecological networks, and protected species Implement and review, as relevant, County Cavan Local Biodiversity Action Plan SEAs and AAs as relevant for new Council policies, plans, programmes etc. Screen for and undertake SEA and AA as relevant for new Council policies, plans, programmes etc. Status of water quality in the County's water bodies Included under Water below Compliance of planning permissions with Plan measures providing for the protection of Biodiversity and flora and fauna - see Chapter 10 "Natural Heritage" For planning permission to be only granted when applications demonstrate that they comply with all Plan measures providing for the protection of biodiversity and flora and fauna - see Chapter 10 "Natural Heritage" Population and Human Health Implementation of Plan measures relating to the promotion of economic growth as provided for by Chapter 6 "Economic" For review of progress on implementing Plan objectives to demonstrate successful implementation of measures relating to the promotion of economic growth as provided for by Chapter 6 "Economic" By 2020 all citizens will have access to speeds of 30Mbps, and that 50% of citizens will be subscribing to speeds of 100Mbps (Also relevant to Material Assets) Number of spatial concentrations of health problems arising from environmental factors resulting from development permitted under the Plan No spatial concentrations of health problems arising from environmental factors as a result of implementing the Plan Proportion of people reporting regular cycling / walking to school and work above 2016 CSO figures Increase in the proportion of people reporting regular cycling / walking to school and work above 2016 CSO figures Number of spatial plans that include specific green infrastructure mapping Require all local level land use plans to include specific green infrastructure mapping Soil (and Land) Proportion of population growth occurring on infill and brownfield lands compared to greenfield (also relevant to Material Assets) Maintain built surface cover nationally to below the EU average of 4% In accordance with National Policy Objectives 3c of the National Planning Framework, a minimum of 30% of the housing growth targeted in any settlement is to be delivered within the existing built-up footprint of the settlement To map brownfield and infill land parcels across the County Instances where contaminated material generated from brownfield and infill must be disposed of Dispose of contaminated material in compliance with EPA guidance and waste management requirements Environmental assessments and AAs as relevant for applications for brownfield and infill development prior to planning permission Screen for and undertake environmental assessments and AA as relevant for applications for brownfield and infill development prior to planning permission Water Status of water bodies as reported by the EPA Water Monitoring Programme for the WFD Not to cause deterioration in the status of any surface water or affect the ability of any surface water to achieve 'good status' Implementation of the objectives of the River Basin Management Plan Number of incompatible developments permitted within flood risk areas Minimise developments granted permission on lands which pose - or are likely to pose in the future - a significant flood risk Material Assets Programmed delivery of Irish Water infrastructure for all key growth towns in line with Irish Water Investment Plan and prioritisation programme to ensure sustainable growth can be accommodated Number of new developments granted permission which can be All new developments granted permission to be connected to and adequately and appropriately served by waste water treatment over the lifetime of the Plan Where septic tanks are proposed, for planning permission to be only granted when applications demonstrate that the outfall from the septic tank will not - in- combination with other septic tanks- contribute towards any surface or ground water body not adequately and appropriately served with waste water treatment over the lifetime of the Plan meeting the objective of good status under the Water Framework Directive Facilitate, as appropriate, Irish Water in developing water and wastewater infrastructure See also targets relating to greenfield and brownfield development of land under Soil and broadband under Population and Human Health Proportion of people reporting regular cycling / walking to school and work above 2016 CSO figures Increase in the proportion of people reporting regular cycling / walking to school and work above 2016 CSO figures Air Proportion of journeys made by private fossil fuel-based car compared to 2016 National Travel Survey levels of 74% NO_x, SO_x, PM10 and PM2.5 as part of Ambient Air Quality Monitoring Decrease in proportion of journeys made by private fossil fuel-based car compared to 2016 National Travel Survey levels Improvement in Air Quality trends, particularly in relation to transport related emissions of NO_x and particulate matter
+Environmental Component Indicators Targets Sources Remedial Action Biodiversity, Flora and Fauna Condition of European sites Require all local level land use plans to include ecosystem services and green/blue infrastructure provisions in their land use plans and as a minimum, to have regard to the required targets in relation to the conservation of European sites, other nature conservation sites, ecological networks, and protected species Implement and review, as relevant, County Cavan Local Biodiversity Action Plan DHLGH report of the implementation of the measures contained in the Habitats Directive - as required by Article 17 of the Directive (every 6 years)22 DHLGH National Birds Directive Monitoring Report for the under Article 12 (every 3 years)23 Consultations with the NPWS24 Where condition of European sites is found to be deteriorating this will be investigated with the Regional Assembly and the DHLGH to establish if the pressures are related to Plan actions / activities.
+A tailored response will be developed in consultation with these stakeholders in such a circumstance.
+Number of spatial plans that have included ecosystem services content, mapping and policy to protect ecosystem services when their relevant plans are either revised or drafted Require all local level land use plans to include ecosystem services and green/blue infrastructure provisions in their land use plans and as a minimum, to have regard to the required targets in relation to the conservation of European sites, other nature conservation sites, ecological networks, and protected species Implement and review, as relevant, County Cavan Local Biodiversity Action Plan Internal review of local land use plans Review internal systems SEAs and AAs as relevant for new Council policies, plans, programmes etc. Screen for and undertake SEA and AA as relevant for new Council policies, plans, programmes etc. Internal monitoring of preparation of local land use plans Review internal systems Status of water quality in the County's water bodies Included under Water below Included under Water below Included under Water below Compliance of planning permissions with Plan measures providing for the protection of Biodiversity and flora and fauna - see Chapter 10 "Natural Heritage" For planning permission to be only granted when applications demonstrate that they comply with all Plan measures providing for the protection of biodiversity and flora and fauna - see Chapter 10 "Natural Heritage" Internal monitoring of likely significant environmental effects of grants of permission25 Review internal systems Population and Human Health Implementation of Plan measures relating to the promotion of economic growth as provided for by Chapter 6 "Economic" For review of progress on implementing Plan objectives to demonstrate successful implementation of measures relating to the promotion of economic growth as provided for by Chapter 6 "Economic" By 2020 all citizens will have access to speeds of 30Mbps, and that 50% of citizens will be subscribing to speeds of 100Mbps (Also relevant to Material Assets) Internal review of progress on implementing Plan objectives Consultations with DECC Review internal systems Consultations with DECC Number of spatial concentrations of health problems arising from environmental factors resulting from development permitted under the Plan No spatial concentrations of health problems arising from environmental factors as a result of implementing the Plan Consultations with the Health Service Executive and EPA Consultations with the Health Service Executive and EPA